hadscloud/JavaScript-quiz/README.md

 This project is to create a timed quiz on JavaScript fundamentals

 ## Description
 In this project I will be creating a quiz web application from scratch.
-This project will be a short, 5 question timed quiz on simple Javascript consepts.
+This project will be a short, 5 question timed quiz on simple Javascript concepts.

 ## User Story